jannickbath/template-extractor/README.md

 To create an archive:

 1. Organize your files (including the mandatory `.env` and `build.sh`) in a directory.
+2. Optionally, add an `env_resolver.sh` if you have function calls in your `.env` file.
-2. Optionally, add a `README.md` for a description and any other boilerplate files or directories you wish to include.
+3. Optionally, add a `README.md` for a description and any other boilerplate files or directories you wish to include.
-3. Compress the directory into a `.zip` file.
+4. Compress the directory into a `.zip` file.
-4. Place the `.zip` file into the archives directory (or any directory you intend to specify when running the program).
+5. Place the `.zip` file into the archives directory (or any directory you intend to specify when running the program).

 ## Installation